 “My curiosity for birds sparked from a very young age.
 It wasn’t the same as other children who merely looked at birds aesthetically… My curiosity was much deeper than that.
 I wanted to delve more in-depth and often questioned why they flew, where did they come from and even what they ate?
 These constant questions grew inside my restless young mind and over time I knew they needed to be answered.
 My fondness for birds made me realise my love for nature but I had no idea at the time that this passion was going to shape my future.”

-Tell us a bit about where you come from?
+Tell us a bit about where you come from.
 What was life like in your community growing up?

 “I grew up in a small village called Makahlule under the Makuleke Chief.
 The story of our land called Makuleke is a very interesting one.
-The Makuleke Concession belongs to the Makuleke community who were removed in 1969 to settle elsewhere.
+The Makuleke Concession belongs to the Makuleke community and was removed in 1969 to settle elsewhere.
 After 29 years, it was finally returned to my community in 1998 in what was a historical event for South Africa.
 I was 30 years old at the time.
 The Makuleke concession forms part of what you know as the Kruger National Park.
 Going back to my childhood, I grew up in a humble family, rich in community and culture.
 I am 1 of 4 children and the eldest son.
 I was a quiet child with a very active mind.”

 When you did your guiding course with EcoTraining in 2013, did you ever imagine you would end up working at a world-renowned lodge, The Outpost centre?